elomonosov/cache/README.md

 Using the cache:

     public static void main(String args[]) {

          CacheFactory factory = CacheFactory.getInstance(); // Getting the cache factory
+         LinkedHashMap<Level, Integer> cacheLevels = new LinkedHashMap<>();
-         factory.addLevel(Level.MEMORY, 10); // Top level is in memory, can keep 10 items.
-         factory.addLevel(Level.FILE, 100); // Second level is in file, can keep 100 items.
+         cacheLevels.put(Level.MEMORY, 10); //The first level is in memory, can keep 10 items. cacheLevels.put(Level.FILE, 100);  //The second level is in file system, can keep 100 items.
-         cacheFactory.setCacheStrategy(CacheStrategy.LEAST_RECENTLY_USED); // Set the cache strategy to "Least Recently Used strategy"
-         Cache cache = factory.getCache(); // Creating the cache.
+         Cache cache = cacheFactory.getCache(CacheStrategy.LEAST_RECENTLY_USED, cacheLevels); // Creating the cache.

          CachingData data1 = new CachingData(1);
          CachingData data2 = new CachingData(2);